Asin-Junior-Honore/DevPortfolioHub/CONTRIBUTING.md

 - If you're updating an existing entry, provide a clear explanation of the changes in your pull request description.
 - Avoid adding any sensitive or personal information in your details.

 Thank you for contributing to our project!
-We appreciate your support and participation. ✌️🌟🧑‍💻
+We appreciate your support and participation.✌️🌟🧑‍💻